2024 Projects

 Alternative analysis of winter road salts

-This project involves the research and implementation of alternative de-icers, that are less corrosive and harmful to the environment.
+This project was led by Robert Addai, PhD Candidate (Chemistry) and supervised by Dr. Yolanda Hedberg, involved the research and implementation of alternative de-icers, that are less corrosive and harmful to the environment.
 By working together to find more sustainable solutions, the University can contribute to the broader community's efforts to reduce the environmental impact of road salt use.

 Owl habitat as natural rodent pest control